 this is typically the area between the curb and sidewalk.
 Leaf pile can be no more than six feet from the edge of the curb for

 crews to collect in order for the equipment to reach them.

 Do NOT rake or blow leaves into the street.
 Doing so creates a hazard to the public and is a violation of city code.

 How is it done?

-The dates which residents must have their loose leaf piles prepared by for collection are listed below.
-Leaf piles which are put out after the date and time listed for your area may not be collected.
+The dates that residents must have their loose leaf piles prepared by for collection are listed below.
+Leaf piles that are put out after the date and time listed for your area may not be collected.
 It will take crews anywhere from several days to all week to complete an area.
 The loose leaf collection can be affected by both weather and volume of leaves so this schedule is subject to change without notice.

-If you do not know which collection zone you live in, here are two options to find out.
+If you do not know which collection zone you live in, here are two options to find out:

 - See the section below titled "Unsure of Your Leaf Collection Zone or Yard Waste Day?"
 Click on the “Services” tab near the top of the page.
 Next enter your address in the “MyRaleigh Services” box in the right column and the information pertaining to your address will appear.